In The Emperor We Trust

 And with that, I’ll end this long, long post, which grew to be more than I was planning, but hey, I was excited to share this with all of you!

-Posted on January 11, 2012, in In The Emperor We Trust, Submissions and tagged Angels of Retribution, Anthony Reynolds, Black Library, Blood Angels, Chaos Space Marines, Enthusiasm, Imperium, In The Emperor We Trust, Increasing Productivity, Jim Swallow, Knowledge, Montisgarre, NaNoWriMo, Rachel Aaron, Raven and Blood, Sons of Corax, Space Marines, Space Wolves, Time, Warhammer 40000, William King, Word Bearers, Writing Tips.
+Posted on January 11, 2012, in In The Emperor We Trust, Submissions and tagged Angels of Retribution, Anthony Reynolds, Black Library, Blood Angels, Chaos Space Marines, Imperium, In The Emperor We Trust, Jim Swallow, Montisgarre, NaNoWriMo, Rachel Aaron, Raven and Blood, Sons of Corax, Space Marines, Space Wolves, Warhammer 40000, William King, Word Bearers, Writing Tips.
 Bookmark the permalink.
-Leave a Comment.
+Leave a comment.